President & CEO, Dallas Regional Chamber

 Mr. Petroskey is a member of numerous Boards, including the Dallas Citizens Council, The Salvation Army of DFW, Dallas Medical Resources, Educate Dallas, SMU’s Lyle School of Engineering, The Alfalfa Club of Washington, D.C., the Texas Rangers Baseball Foundation, Clayton Kershaw’s Challenge, the National Medal of Honor Museum Host Committee, and the Dallas Mavericks Advisory Council.

 Mr. Petroskey and his wife, Ann, both graduates of Michigan State University, have been married since 1978.
-They have three grown children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in London; and Claire, a College of Charleston graduate living and working in Charleston, SC.
+They have three grown children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in London; and Claire, a College of Charleston graduate living and working in Charleston, South Carolina.